Bogdanp/quicksilver.vim/README.md

 `C-w` clears the entire pattern.
 If there is no pattern, it will go up a directory.

+If a file with the given pattern does not exist then it will be created and opened for editing, patterns ending in `/` create new folders instead.

 # Requirements

 * VIM 7.0+ compiled with +python